Trebišnjica wellsprings group: Čepelica spring-group

 The Čepelica spring-group consists of two main karst hydrological features, Wellspring Čepo (Vrelo "Čepo") with three main outlets, and group of smaller estavelles (sinkholes) and springs on the left-bank side of the Čepelica river streambed.

 Bileća Lake environmental and ecological impact

-Both groups were part of the characteristic Dinaric karst landscape with significant aesthetic value, however entire region surrounding the Trebišnjica headwaters, together with its sources, many villages and productive land is flooded in 1967 by the Bilećko Lake, formed after construction of the Grnčarevo dam, with the primary purpose of serving as an artificial water reservoir for the Trebinje-1 Hydroelectric Power Station turbines.
+Both groups were part of the characteristic Dinaric karst landscape with significant aesthetic value.
+However, entire region surrounding the Trebišnjica headwaters, together with its sources, many villages and productive land, is flooded in 1967 by the Bilećko Lake, formed after construction of the Grnčarevo dam, whose primary purpose is to serve as an artificial water reservoir for the Trebinje-1 Hydroelectric Power Station turbines.